ashayathalye/2025-02-19-agent-hackathon/README.md

 - If someone hasn't responded in a while, bump them.
 - If someone bought nothing, make sure to not charge them a portion of the tax or tip.
 - If there are unclaimed items, make sure to ask everyone if they ordered them.
+- Handle cases where someone's response does not exactly specify an item (there's ambiguity).

 ### Getting started
  1. Read this `README.md`